 Employee Guidance - It is impossible for the Agency to list every example of conduct that may be unethical, unprofessional, or illegal.
-An employee should therefore use good judgment and seek guidance and assistance from the President/CEO or CEO Board, if needed.
+An employee should therefore use good judgment and seek guidance and assistance from their director, HR Department, or the President/CEO, if needed.